openego/eGo/doc/developer.rst

 .. note::
       Installation is only tested on (Ubuntu 16.04 ) linux OS.

-Please read the Installation Guideline :ref:`installation`.
+Please read the Installation Guideline :ref:`ego.doc.installation`.

 1. Use virtual environment